 Pulse Defender Usage Instructions & warnings - Please Read Carefully!

-The Pulse Defender ships with a storage charge of 3.7V - 3.85V per cell and will require charging before use.
+- Utilize a 2S 7.4 LiPo battery of your choice - JST-XH balance tab.
 Charging can take place via a dedicated LiPo battery charger, allowing the 2S 7.4V LiPo battery to be fully charged for use.
 This will be the only time the battery needs to be charged via normal day to day use, as the Defender will charge its battery by drawing from the BEC power or receiver pack power.
-Installation:

 - Secure the Defender in your aircraft in a location that allows easy access of the Power Button on the main board, as the Defender will need to be powered on before the flight and powered off once the flight is finished.